 The name may look familiar as Madame Tussauds has a branch in every metropolitan area you can imagine.
-This superb attraction is a real crowd-puller due its incredibly lifelike wax celebrities!
-Located in Beyoglu, it’s split into different sections; famous singers, athletes, actors/actresses, and scientists.
-Children between 0 – 12 years can enter for free, and for over 12’s there are different ticket options: Madame Tussauds and Sea Life Istanbul, Single Entry Ticket or Family Package.
-Online tickets (last for 30 days) It’s open every day from 10:00 am to 10:00 pm
+This superb attraction is a real crowd-puller due to its incredibly lifelike wax celebrities!
+It took its place among the best museums in Istanbul in 2020.
+Located in Taksim, it’s split into different sections; famous singers, athletes, actors/actresses, and scientists.
+Children between 0 – 12 years can enter for free, and for over 12’s there are different ticket options: Flexible Ticket, Single Entry Ticket, Family Package or Madame Tussauds and Sea Life Istanbul 2 Attractions Ticket.
+Online tickets (last for 90 or 120 days) It’s open every day from 10:00 am to 8:00 pm.

-This stunning place consists of 3 museums in one; The Archaeology Museum, The Museum of Oriental Antiquities and The Tiled Pavilion Museum.
+This stunning place consists of 3 museums in one; The Archaeology Museum, The Museum of Oriental Works, and The Tiled Kiosk Museum.
 Dating back to the 19th century when it was established by the famous artist and museologist Osman Hamdi, the downstairs of the main building of the Archaeology Museum boasts sculptures, reliefs, tombs and artifacts; and the upstairs is home to ceramics, medallions and ancient coins.
-The second museum includes the ancient and mysterious artifacts from Anatolia, Mesopotamia, Old Egypt, and Arabia along with important historical ruins.
-Last but not least is The Tiled Pavilion Museum where you can see the ceramics and tiles in the style of Seljuk and Ottoman architecture.
-Opening hours are 9.00am – 4.45pm from 30 October – 31 March and 9.00am – 6.45pm from 1st April – 30th October.
-All museums are closed every Monday.
+The second museum includes the ancient and mysterious artifacts from Anatolia, Mesopotamia, Old Egypt, and Arabia, along with important historical ruins.
+Last but not least is The Tiled Pavilion Museum, where you can see the ceramics and tiles in the style of Seljuk and Ottoman architecture.
+Bringing the traces of the history to 2020 with its abundant and rich exhibitions, Istanbul Archeology Museums are one of the best museums in Istanbul.
+Opening hours are 9.00 am – 6.00 pm from 30th October – 31st March and 9.00 am – 7.00 pm from 1st April – 30th October.

 Related post: Top-Rated Tourist Attractions in Istanbul

+Istanbul Modern Museum is Turkey’s first museum of modern and contemporary art.
+It is a pioneer in contemporary art and one of the best museums in Istanbul.
 This emporium of modern art demonstrates the vast array of artistic ideas in Istanbul.
-The museum is set in a 5-storey building which was formerly a maritime warehouse.
-On the 4th floor, there is a photography exhibition, on the 2nd and 3rd you can see the diuturnal art collections, and on the 1st and -1 floor you’ll find contemporary and modern art; indeed the whole museum is based on the philosophy of these two art forms.
+The museum is set in a 5-story building which was formerly a maritime warehouse.
+On the 4th floor, there are photography exhibitions from Turkey, on the 2nd and 3rd you can see the museum’s diuturnal art collections.
+Ond on the 1st and -1 floor, you’ll find temporary contemporary and modern art exhibitions.
+Indeed the whole museum is based on the philosophy of these two art forms.
 There are paintings and artifacts not only from Turkey but also from foreign artists in this fascinating place.
 Tours are available.
-Located in Beyoglu, the opening hours are 10 am – 6 pm (Tuesday, Wednesday, Friday), 10 am – 8 pm (Thursday), 11 am – 6 pm (Sunday).
-It is closed on Mondays.

 Open Hours: 10:00 – 18:00, Thursdays: 10:00 – 20:00, Sundays: 11:00 – 19:00 Closed on Mondays